 Thriving as two of the largest mattress companies with competitive products and pricing, Casper and Tuft & Needle are going head-to-head to determine whose product is the best.
-Since a mattress is an important purchase in everyone’s life, a good amount of research should be done before you buy.
+The frequency of replacing a mattress depends on your preference and level of comfort.
+If you do decide that you need a replacement, it becomes an an important purchase.
+That is why a good amount of research should be done before you buy.
 A mattress is something you use every day and rely on for a good night’s sleep.
 So, whether you’re ready to buy one mattress or five, these reviews will help you determine which company can provide you with the product you’ve been searching for.

 Checking out the reviews of any product is probably your first step in deciding whether to buy it or not.
 Customer ratings are great because customers are usually honest.
 While product ratings vary in general, these companies have overall ratings based on customer satisfaction.